Jarran2R/GHWT-MIDI-Drum-Mapper/README.md

 > https://github.com/nefarius/ViGEmBus

 ## Features
-- GUI with customizable options and mappings
+- GUI with customizable settings and mappings
+- Automatic saving/loading of settings and mappings
+- Seperate settings/mappings for each MIDI device
 - Unlimited MIDI notes on one pad
 - Velocity support